Steering committee

 Dr. Michael Brauns

-University of the Federal Armed Forces Munich, Press Spokesman
+University of the Bundeswehr Munich, Press Officer

 Dr. Michael Brauns

-Michael Brauns is the press spokesperson for university communications at the University of the Federal Armed Forces in Munich.
+Michael Brauns is the press spokesperson for university communications at the University of the Bundeswehr Munich.
 The graduate in political and social sciences was a temporary officer in the German Armed Forces and was involved as a press officer in several international missions.
 Brauns acquired his editorial and communication skills at various PR agencies and in the local editorial department of a daily newspaper.
 Since early 2022, the Berlin native has also taken on the role of press spokesperson for Universität Bayern e.V.

 Dr. Thassilo Franke

-SNSB, Speaker
+SNSB, Officer

 Dr. Thassilo Franke